shimonuri/explore-game-maker/README.md

 ## Introduction

 "Game Maker" is a simple game engine.
-It is meant to be used as a educational platform for building games that runs on your browser.
+It is meant to be used as a infrastructure for building games for educational/fun purposes.

 ## Prerequisites for working with the game engine